 Lying Toe Touch

 The Lying Toe Touch is performed on your back with your legs extended upward and your arms reaching toward your toes.
-By lifting your upper body off the floor and reaching upward, the movement places direct tension on the abdominal muscles, making it an effective exercise for core strength and muscular control.
+Lifting your upper body off the floor and reaching upward places direct tension on the abdominal muscles.
+Proper breathing and bracing technique during core exercises like this one helps maintain intra-abdominal pressure and protects the spine (Hackett & Chow, 2013).

 - Lie flat on your back with your legs extended straight, arms resting at your sides, and your lower back pressed into the floor.